-In 2005, Mr. Amos joined Aflac as executive vice president of U.S. operations and was named COO in February 2006.
-Prior to joining the worldwide corporate headquarters, he served as state sales coordinator for Aflac’s Georgia-North operation, which grew to become the company’s No. 1 state operation under his leadership.
+Amos joined Aflac as executive vice president of U.S. Operations in 2005 and was named COO and president in 2007.
+Before taking on his corporate leadership roles, he served as the state sales coordinator for Aflac’s Georgia-North operation, which grew to become the company’s No. 1 state operation under his guidance.